Color psychology: Store and display color

 Color is not only used in products to attract attention, but also in window displays and stores.
-When people are exposed to different colored walls and images of window displays and store interiors they tend to be drawn to some colors and not to others.
-Findings showed that people were physically drawn to warm colored displays; however, they rated cool colored displays as more favorable.
+When study subjects are exposed to different colored walls and images of window displays and store interiors they tend to be drawn to some colors and not to others.
+Findings showed that subjects were physically drawn to warm colored displays; however, they rated cool colored displays as more favorable.
 This implies that warm colored store displays are more appropriate for spontaneous and unplanned purchases, whereas cool colored displays and store entrances may be a better fit for purchases where a lot of planning and customer deliberation occurs.
 This is especially relevant in shopping malls where patrons could easily walk into a store that attracts their attention without previous planning.

-Other research has confirmed that store color, and not just the product, influences buying behavior.
-When people are exposed to different store color scenarios and then surveyed on intended buying behavior, store color, among various other factors, seems important for purchasing intentions.
-Particularly blue, a cool color, was rated as more favorable and produced higher purchasing intentions than orange, a warm color.
+Other research has provided evidence that store color, not just the product, influences buying behaviors.
+When study subjects are exposed to different store color scenarios and then surveyed on intended buying behavior, among various other factors, store color is important for purchasing intentions.
+Blue, a cool color, was rated as more favorable and produced higher purchasing intentions than orange, a warm color.
 However, all negative effects to orange were neutralized when orange store color was paired with soft lighting.
-This shows that store color and lighting actually interact.
+This shows that store color and lighting interact significantly.
+In this research, participants were not exposed to different colors of stores, but instead, color and lights were manipulated through the written description of the store.